zchee/golang-wiki/DevExpWG.md

 ### Leads
 * All responsibilities of members
 * +2 reviews
+* Ensuring group contributors are sufficiently productive and not blocked
 * Reaching consensus if there is no obvious answer
 * Organizing meetings and handling paperwork